therealnicoroshi/modlist/README.md

 ### Optional Setting the HUD for widescreen resolution.

-Search in MO2 Left pane for 'Widescreen' and again for 'Ultrawide'.
+Search in MO2 Left pane for 'Wide'.

 #### *Enable all of them (There should be 4 files found).*

 #### *Search MO2 left pane for Widgets and re-install STB Widgets for 21:9 format*

-### **Don't forget to run Bethini and change your resolution**
+### **Don't forget to run Bethini and change your resolution, and LOOT in the top exe icons to sort your load order**

 ***